Doctor of Philosophy (Theological Studies) Program

 Special Instructions for International Applicants

 All international PhD/THS program students, including students from Canada, are now required to enter the United States with an F-1 visa, even if attending a single modular class.
-PhD/THS students are normally expected to enroll in a full-time residential status (i.e., living in Bannockburn and registered for full-time attendance) and therefore must comply with the same visa requirements as residential master’s-level applicants (see Admissions section).
+PhD/THS students are normally expected to enroll in a full-time residential status and therefore must comply with the same visa requirements as residential master’s-level applicants (see Admission section).
 Exceptions to this requirement must be cleared in advance with the program director and the International Students Office.

 Admission Deficiencies